Chujaroen Dabransarakarm: Muay Thai career

+On December 10, 2017, Chujaroen successfully defended his Channel 7 Stadium 140 lbs title against Rambo Pet.Por.Tor.Or, defeating him by unanimous decision.

 Churjaroen fought Thananchai Rachanon in the Lumpini Stadium in November 2018, and won a decision.

 He entered the Top King 27 154 lbs tournament.
-Chujaroen won a decision against Victor Santos in the semi finals, and a decision against Magnus Andersson in the finals.
+Chujaroen won a decision against Victor Santos in the semi-finals, and a decision against Magnus Andersson in the finals.

 In February 2019, Chujaroen won a decision against the former Lumpini Stadium 147 lbs champion Rafi Bohic.

 Dabransarakarm fought Sangmanee Sor Tienpo in May 2019, a lost the fight by a unanimous decision.

 Chujaroen fought Tawanchai PK Saenchaimuaythaigym in September 2019 in the Lumpinee Stadium, and lost a decision.

 In August 2020, Chujaroen fought a rematch with Thananchai Rachanon in the Rangsit Stadium.
 Rachanon won a unanimous decision.